Police / Police complaints

 2. Authority, Respect and Courtesy

-This means that police officers should act with self-control.
-They should treat members of the public with respect, including disabled people.
-The police should respect the rights of everyone.
+Police officers should act with self-control.
+They should treat members of the public with respect and respect our rights.
 They should not abuse their power and use their authority to do things they shouldn’t.

-The police shouldn’t swear at you, or act aggressively, for example if it’s taking you longer to do something because you’re disabled.
+The police shouldn’t swear at you, or act aggressively, for example if it takes you longer than others to follow instructions.

 3. Equality and Diversity